 How To Choose the right VPN for you

 A lot of elements go into how to use a VPN for your needs.
-That there are hundreds of options available makes everything a little harder.
+There are hundreds of options available, which makes everything a little harder.
 Let’s take a look at the key factors you need to consider when choosing a VPN service.

 - Free vs paid VPNs: Paid VPNs offer a far better quality of service with no ads, data caps, or speed throttling, and more security and privacy features.
 They are definitely the better way to go if you are serious about your online privacy and security.

 - Privacy: The best VPNs keep zero activity or connection logs like ExpressVPN, NordVPN, and IPVanish.
 Others may keep connection logs only, so it depends on whether you are comfortable with that.
 Any VPN that keeps all logs are a complete no go.

 - Where the VPN is based: This is another key factor, as the country’s privacy and data retention laws may come into play.
 ExpressVPN is based in the British Virgin Islands, which is fine.
 IPVanish promises zero logging, but it is based in the U.S., which can be concerning.

 - Where you are: Your location plays an important role as far as deciding which VPN is best for you.
 For example, if a VPN service has no servers close to your location, you won’t get the best speeds.